 Steve belatedly noticed his group had an audience.
 A the next table, Aaron, Mary, and Jack were watching him, still poised over their own character sheets, but Keith had turned all the way around to sit reversed in his chair, gripping the backrest, his chin lowered to his hands.
 “Damn,” he said, “that werebear is great.
 I’d like to play him.”

 Curt said, “You shouldn’t play a lycanthrope, according to the rules.”

 Curt shrugged.
 “They’re tough, but they’re unpredictable.”

 Next to him, Jack reached over and tugged at Keith’s shirt, and he lumbered up to get in his chair the right way and rejoin Aaron’s game.
 Rei excused himself for a bathroom break.
 When he got back, they resumed.

 “Let them out,” Karl said.

 Megaera opened all the cells, and six werewolves, naked to a man, shuffled into the hall.
 Without being directed, they silently formed a rough line and approached the werebear.
 Karl drew himself up and held out his hand, palm down.
-Each knelt in turn and licked it.
+Each knelt in turn and licked it his knuckles.
 When they were done, Karl regarded the moist slick with satisfaction, and then made a fist.

 “We need to find an armory,” said Stefan.
 “First, we must release all the prisoners and attend to any wounded.
 Karl, you and your men keep lookout.
 You have the sharpest senses.
 Get Jonril down here.
 Limax can stay.
 Tell him not to use that orb yet.”